Dragonfly: Anatomy

 The thorax consists of three segments as in all insects.
 The prothorax is small and flattened dorsally into a shield-like disc, which has two transverse ridges.
 The mesothorax and metathorax are fused into a rigid, box-like structure with internal bracing, and provide a robust attachment for the powerful wing muscles inside.
 The thorax bears two pairs of wings and three pairs of legs.
 The wings are long, veined, and membranous, narrower at the tip and wider at the base.
 The hindwings are broader than the forewings and the venation is different at the base.
 The veins carry haemolymph, which is analogous to blood in vertebrates, and carries out many similar functions, but which also serves a hydraulic function to expand the body between nymphal stages (instars) and to expand and stiffen the wings after the adult emerges from the final nymphal stage.
 The leading edge of each wing has a node where other veins join the marginal vein, and the wing is able to flex at this point.
 In most large species of dragonflies, the wings of females are shorter and broader than those of males.
 The legs are rarely used for walking, but are used to catch and hold prey, for perching, and for climbing on plants.
 Each has two short basal joints, two long joints, and a three-jointed foot, armed with a pair of claws.
 The long leg joints bear rows of spines, and in males, one row of spines on each front leg is modified to form an "eyebrush", for cleaning the surface of the compound eye.

 The abdomen is long and slender and consists of 10 segments.
 Three terminal appendages are on segment 10; a pair of superiors (claspers) and an inferior.
-The second and third segments are enlarged, and in males, on the underside of the second segment has a cleft, forming the secondary genitalia consisting of the lamina, hamule, genital lobe, and penis.
+The second and third segments are enlarged, and in males, the underside of the second segment has a cleft, forming the secondary genitalia consisting of the lamina, hamule, genital lobe, and penis.
 There are remarkable variations in the presence and the form of the penis and the related structures, the flagellum, cornua, and genital lobes.
-Sperm is produced at the 9th segment, and is transferred to the secondary genitalia prior to mating.
+Sperm is produced at the ninth segment, and is transferred to the secondary genitalia prior to mating.
 The male holds the female behind the head using a pair of claspers on the terminal segment.
 In females, the genital opening is on the underside of the eighth segment, and is covered by a simple flap (vulvar lamina) or an ovipositor, depending on species and the method of egg-laying.
 Dragonflies having simple flaps shed the eggs in water, mostly in flight.
 Dragonflies having ovipositors use them to puncture soft tissues of plants and place the eggs singly in each puncture they make.